University of Oxford, TU Berlin and Siemens AG Seed Fund - Call for Proposals

 This call is open to any salaried faculty member or equivalent at post-doctoral level or above from Oxford and TU Berlin as well as any Siemens employee involved in R&D. All disciplines are eligible.
 Projects must be jointly submitted and may include additional participation from other institutions or companies.

-The seed fund aims to support 4 projects.
-Seed funding will be available from Jan 1st 2022 to Dec 31st 2022.
+The seed fund aims to support 4 projects no longer than 9 months.
+Seed funding will be available from Jan 1st 2022 to December 31st 2022.
 Within each project the Oxford participant can receive up to 15,000 GBP and the TU Berlin participant can receive up to 20,000 € respectively.
 Siemens project partners are asked to define their input in the application and put in their own costs that will be covered by their respective units.

 If successful, recipients of seed funding in Oxford and Berlin will be required to abide by the policies and practices of their respective institutions regarding ethical conduct of research, reporting and reimbursement of expenditures.
 Siemens partners will not receive direct funds but will be asked to transparently define their input and cover their own costs as part of the financial budget table.